 For enhanced security, you can validate that the webhook is being sent by HireHive.
-This is a combination of 3 headers (webhook-id
+This is a combination of 3 headers (

 , webhook-timestamp